Franknsten/MidnightARG/readme.md

 - [ ] Significance of 05.08.2022 (August 5th) mentioned in MONSTERS OS page
 - [ ] [Album Artwork code](#hidden-message)
 - [ ] Whether or not 'sail on in my memory' from [avalanche.jpg](#comtekenterprises-website) is anything of value
+- [ ] If there is a meaningful order to the BFL filenames
+- [ ] The missing 2 rows?

 # PHASE I